Hotels near Michigan Stadium

 Which hotels near Michigan Stadium offer free breakfast?

-Which hotels near Michigan Stadium offer free parking?
+Which hotels near Michigan Stadium have an outdoor pool?

-Which hotels near Michigan Stadium have a pool?
+Which hotels near Michigan Stadium have an indoor pool?

 Which hotels near Michigan Stadium have a fitness center?